vdaofl/stock-analysis/README.md

 ![2018 before refactoring](https://i.imgur.com/WkkzH9U.png)

-**_Results After:_** After refactoring: 0.109375 seconds for 2017 data and 0.1054688 seconds for 2018 data
+**__Results After_:_** After refactoring: 0.109375 seconds for 2017 data and 0.1054688 seconds for 2018 data

 ![2017 after refactoring](https://i.imgur.com/BnLcbR0.png)
 ![2018 after refactoring](https://i.imgur.com/irtzbNO.png)

-**_Conclusion:_** After refactoring the code, the script runs faster.
+**__Conclusion_:_** After refactoring the code, the script runs faster.

 ## Summary

 ### What are the advantages or disadvantages of refactoring code?

 #### Advantages:
-- The code becomes more efficient.
+-- The code becomes more efficient.
 Less steps.
-- Uses less memory.
+-- Uses less memory.
-- Easy to read for future users.
+-- Easy to read for future users.

 ####  Disadvantages:
-- Bugs can be introdued when application becomes too big.
+-- Bugs can be introduced when application becomes too big.
-- Can be risky when existing code doesn't have proper test cases to find introduced bugs
-- Risks involved if developers don' understand the original code
-- This takes extra time, and sometimes that it not available.
+-- Risky when existing code doesn't have proper test cases to find introduced bugs -- Risks involved if developers don' understand the original code -- This takes extra time, and sometimes that it not available.

 ### How do these pros and cons apply to refactoring the original VBA script?